 The new Hawaiian Legacy Tours takes guests along the ancient Hawaiian “Umikoa Trail” to enjoy scenic vistas and see the area’s oldest trees.
 Lucky guests might even spot an endangered ‘Io (Hawaiian hawk) or Pueo (Hawaiian Owl) which reside on these lands.
 At the JTB Legacy Forest, each guest is invited to plant a koa tree seedling to honor an individual, commemorate an event, or serve as a family tree, as part of the tour.

-With less than 10 percent of these of the original Hawaiian forest still in existence, guests will have an opportunity restore part of Hawaii’s culture and history, by planting seedlings culled from the original trees.
+With less than 10 percent of these of the original Hawaiian where can i buy levitra in canada forest still in existence, guests will have an opportunity restore part of Hawaii’s culture and history, by planting seedlings culled from the original trees.

 The tree-planting tour features: